Dracaena trifasciata

 Dracaena trifasciata is a species of flowering plant in the family Asparagaceae, native to tropical West Africa from Nigeria east to the Congo.
-It is most commonly known as the snake plant, Saint George's sword, mother-in-law's tongue, and viper's bowstring hemp, among other names.
+It is most commonly known as the snake plant, Saint George's sword, mother-in-law's tongue (a name it shares with Dracaena hyacinthoides), and viper's bowstring hemp, among other names.
 Until 2017, it was known under the synonym Sansevieria trifasciata.
 This plant is often kept as a houseplant due to its non-demanding maintenance; they can survive with very little water and sun.

 Description

 It is an evergreen perennial plant forming dense strands, spreading by way of its creeping rhizome, which is sometimes above ground, sometimes underground.
 Its stiff leaves grow vertically from a basal rosette.
 Mature leaves are dark green with light gray-green cross-banding and usually range from 70–90 cm long and 5–6 cm wide, though it can reach heights above 6 ft in optimal conditions.

 The specific epithet trifasciata means "with three bundles".

 The plant exchanges oxygen and carbon dioxide using the crassulacean acid metabolism process, which allows them to withstand drought.
 The microscopic pores on the plant's leaves, called the stomata and used to exchange gases, are opened only at night to prevent water from escaping via evaporation in the hot sun.

 To get this plant to go into bloom outside of its natural environment is difficult.
 Replicating its natural environment is possible.
 Its flowers vary from greenish white to cream-colored — some are fragrant at night, others not at all — and have a sticky texture.

 Dracaena trifasciata is commonly called "mother-in-law's tongue", "Saint George's sword" or "snake plant", because of the shape and sharp margins of its leaves that resemble snakes.
 It is also known as the "viper's bowstring hemp", because it is one of the sources for plant fibers used to make bowstrings.